How Secure Is Your Data When You Use California Biometrics Fingerprinting Services

 Once the review is concluded, the results are sent directly to the organization that requested your screening.

-- A confirmation receipt from your appointment
+- A confirmation receipt is provided from your appointment

 This prevents unauthorized access or duplication.